CodyBontecou/blog-nuxt-content/content/creating-anki-cards-using-ios-shortcut.md

 ### Creating the Anki Card

-Here's a link to this Shortcut if you wish to install it: https://www.icloud.com/shortcuts/29bb096aaed54e0ca4236f8c1008d9d9
+Here's a [link](https://www.icloud.com/shortcuts/29bb096aaed54e0ca4236f8c1008d9d9) to this Shortcut if you wish to install it.

 Given the share sheet limitation, I decided to use the clipboard for input.